|Average Customer Review: ( 74 customer reviews )

 I have been using this product for over 10 years both my skin and hair.
 Yes, it works great as hair gel but I don't blow dry my hair afterwards so I'm not sure how it does under heat).

 As hair gel, I've been using it almost every day and I highly recommend it.
+Other products (even organic ones) make my scalp itch.
+This one doesn't.

 I like it for: